HOW TO WRITE A KILLER COPYWRITING BRIEF AND TEMPLATE IN 2019

 BRIEF CLEARLY WHAT YOU REALLY WANT TO YOUR COPYWRITER

-Try to get very clear about what copy you need written.
+Be very clear about what copy you need to be written.
 Is it a 20-page website, monthly e-newsletter, one-off whitepaper, or book editing?
 Or perhaps it’s a wider communications strategy.
 Or a package of different content pieces.
 Sometimes you won’t know exactly what form the written piece should take.
 And that’s OK.
 A professional copywriter should help you figure this out.
-But having some idea of the final product and it’s goal will help your copywriter understand your expectations – and start the relationship off on the best foot.
+But having some idea of the final product and its goal will help your copywriter understand your expectations – and start the relationship off on the best foot.